lennartpollvogt/markdown-to-data/README.md

 # markdown-to-data
 Convert markdown and its elements (tables, lists, code, etc.) into structured, easily processable data formats like lists and hierarchical dictionaries (or JSON), with support for parsing back to markdown.

-[WIP]
-This project is still work in progress and early state.
-The functionality is limited (see Status).

 ## Status
 - [x] Detect, extract and convert markdown building blocks into Python data structures
 - [x] Provide two formats for parsed markdown: